botpress/botpress/docs/guide/docs/channels/slack.md

 1. Edit `data/bots/YOUR_BOT_ID/config/channel-slack.json` (or create it) and set

 - enabled: Set to `true`
 - signingSecret: Take the value `Signing Secret` on the page **`Basic Information`**
 - useRTM: false (true if you have a legacy app)
+- Copy the file `YOUR_BP_INSTALL/data/global/config/channel-slack.json` and paste it in `YOUR_BP_INSTALL/data/bots/YOUR_BOT/config/channel-slack.json`

 2. Restart Botpress

 3. Return to `data/bots/YOUR_BOT_ID/config/channel-slack.json` and set

-- botToken: Take the value Bot User OAuth Access Token on the page OAuth & Permissions
+- botToken: Take the value Bot User OAuth Access Token on the page OAuth & Permissions (client ID)

 4. Restart Botpress